 A Neutral shall be truthful in advertising and solicitation for alternative dispute resolution.
 A Neutral shall make only accurate and truthful statements about any alternative dispute resolution process, its costs and benefits, the Neutral's role and her or his skills and qualifications.
 A Neutral shall refrain from promising specific results.

-In an advertisement or other communication to the public, a Neutral who is on the Roster of Qualified Neutrals may use the phrase "qualified neutral under the Rules of the Minnesota Supreme Court for ADR Rosters and Training."
+In an advertisement or other communication to the public, a Neutral who is on the Roster of Qualified Neutrals may use the phrase "qualified neutral under Rule 114 of the General Rules of Practice."
 It is not appropriate to identify oneself as a "certified" Neutral.

 (a) Fees.
 A Neutral shall fully disclose and explain the basis of compensation, fees and charges to the parties.
 The parties shall be provided sufficient information about fees at the outset to determine if they wish to retain the services of a Neutral.
 A Neutral shall not enter into a fee agreement that is contingent upon the outcome of the alternative dispute resolution process.
 The fee agreement shall be included in the written agreement and shall be consistent with a court order appointing the Neutral.
 A Neutral shall establish a protocol for regularly advising parties on the status of their account and requesting payment of fees.
 If one party does not pay the fee, and another party declines to cover the fee, the Neutral may withdraw, proceed, or suspend services for both parties until payment is made.
 If proceeding with services, the Neutral shall not refuse participation by any party based on payment status.
 A Neutral who withdraws from a case shall return any unearned fee to the parties.
 A Neutral shall not give or receive any commission, rebate, or similar remuneration for referring a person for alternative dispute resolution services.